shakacode/react_on_rails/README.md

 #### Different Server-Side Rendering Code (and a Server Specific Bundle)

-You may want different initialization for your server rendered components.
-For example, if you have animation that runs when a component is displayed, you might need to turn that off when server rendering.
+You may want different initialization for your server-rendered components.
+For example, if you have an animation that runs when a component is displayed, you might need to turn that off when server rendering.
 However, the `railsContext` will tell you if your JavaScript code is running client side or server side.
 So code that required a different server bundle previously may no longer require this!

-If you do want different code to run, you'd setup a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
+If you want different code to run, you'd set up a separate webpack compilation file and you'd specify a different, server side entry file. ex. 'serverHelloWorld.jsx'.
 Note, you might be initializing HelloWorld with version specialized for server rendering.

 #### Generator Functions
 Why would you create a function that returns a React component?
-For example, you may want the ability to use the passed-in props to initialize a redux store or setup react-router.
+For example, you may want the ability to use the passed-in props to initialize a redux store or set up react-router.
 Or you may want to return different components depending on what's in the props.
 ReactOnRails will automatically detect a registered generator function.

 Another reason to use a generator function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
 You can do this by returning an object with the following shape: { renderedHtml, redirectLocation, error }.

-For server rendering, if you wish to return multiple HTML strings from a generator function, you may return an Object from your generator function with a single top level property of renderedHtml.
-Inside this Object, place a key called componentHtml, along with any other needed keys.
-This is useful when you using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
+For server rendering, if you wish to return multiple HTML strings from a generator function, you may return an Object from your generator function with a single top level property of `renderedHtml`.
+Inside this Object, place a key called `componentHtml`, along with any other needed keys.
+An example scenario of this is when you are using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
 Your Ruby code will get this Object as a Hash containing keys componentHtml and any other custom keys that you added:
 { renderedHtml: { componentHtml, customKey1, customKey2} }

 #### Renderer Functions
 A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
-Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to manually render a React component into the dom.
+Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to render a React component into the dom.
 Why would you want to call `ReactDOM.render` yourself?
 One possible use case is [code splitting](./docs/additional-reading/code-splitting.md).

-Renderer functions are not meant to be used on the server, since there's no DOM on the server.
+Renderer functions are not meant to be used on the server since there's no DOM on the server.
 Instead, use a generator function.
 Attempting to server render with a renderer function will cause an error.

 ## ReactOnRails View Helpers API
-Once the bundled files have been generated in your `app/assets/webpack` folder and you have exposed your components globally, you will want to run your code in your Rails views using the included helper method.
+Once the bundled files have been generated in your `app/assets/webpack` folder and you have registered your components, you will want to render these components on your Rails views using the included helper method, `react_component`.

-This is how you actually render the React components you exposed to `window` inside of `clientRegistration` (and `global` inside of `serverRegistration` if you are server rendering).

 ### react_component
 ```ruby